WOMEN RESEARCHERS IN HUMANITIES AND SOCIAL SCIENCES (WoRiHSS)

 Writing-for-Publication Retreats are organised to offer participants both time and conducive space to write and exchange with fellow colleagues.
 Writing-for-Publication Retreats are organised to give each participant an opportunity to focus on papers that had already been drafted.
 This format offers spaces for giving feedback and consultations with allocated mentors.
 Participants indicated that they benefited immensely from attending these retreats as they were able to give their undivided attention to paper writing without any interruption and having face-to-face engagements with allocated mentors.

-Figure 1: FAWIR Writing for Publication Retreat 2019
+Figure 1: WoRiHSS Writing for Publication Retreat 2019

-It is an honour for the University of Zululand, the Faculty of Arts in particular to be part of the prestigious Erasmus+ Capacity Building in Higher Education Joint Project – Strengthening university-enterprise cooperation in South Africa to support regional development by enhancing lifelong learning skills, social innovations and inclusivity (SUCSESS).
+It is an honour for the University of Zululand, the Faculty of Humanities and Social Sciences in particular to be part of the prestigious Erasmus+ Capacity Building in Higher Education Joint Project – Strengthening university-enterprise cooperation in South Africa to support regional development by enhancing lifelong learning skills, social innovations and inclusivity (SUCSESS).

 The project has been embraced by all Faculties of the University of Zululand.
 Some colleagues and students (final year and postgraduate) across the University have participated in the research that is part of this project – led by the University of Pretoria.
 The Coordinator of the Erasmus+ project is: Haaga-Helia University of Applied Sciences Ltd. The project duration: 15 January 2020 – 14 January 2023.